SCO2: Function

 The SCO2 gene encodes for a protein essential for the assembly and function of Mammalian cytochrome c oxidase (COX)(Complex IV) of the mitochondrial respiratory chain.
 SCO2 acts as a metallochaperone involved in the biogenesis of cytochrome c oxidase subunit II, an essential subunit of Complex IV which transfers the electrons from cytochrome c to the bimetallic center of the catalytic subunit 1 via its binuclear copper A center.
 The biogenesis involves the transport of copper to the Cu(A) site on the cytochrome c oxidase subunit II leading to the proper synthesis and maturation of the subunit.
 In addition, SCO2 acts as a thiol-disulfide oxidoreductase to regulate the redox state of the cysteines in SCO1 during maturation of the cytochrome c oxidase subunit II.
-The maturation and synthesis of cytochrome c oxidase subunit II is required for the function of Mammalian cytochrome c oxidase (COX)(Complex IV).Complex IV, a multimeric protein complex that requires several assembly factors, catalyzes the transfer of reducing equivalents from cytochrome c to molecular oxygen and pumps protons across the inner mitochondrial membrane.
+The maturation and synthesis of cytochrome c oxidase subunit II is required for the function of COX.
+Complex IV, a multimeric protein complex that requires several assembly factors, catalyzes the transfer of reducing equivalents from cytochrome c to molecular oxygen and pumps protons across the inner mitochondrial membrane.

 Clinical significance

 Mutations in SCO2 that alter the regulation of copper and oxygen have been found to be associated with fatal infantile Cardioencephalomyopathy due to cytochrome c oxidase deficiency 1 (CEMCOX1), Myopia 6 (MYP6), and Leigh syndrome (LS).
 CEMCOX1 is characterized by disorders characterized by hypotonia, developmental delay, hypertrophic cardiomyopathy, lactic acidosis, gliosis, neuronal loss in basal ganglia, brainstem and spinal cord, and cytochrome c oxidase deficiency.
 Myopia 6 is characterized by a refractive error of the eye, in which parallel rays from a distant object come to focus in front of the retina, vision being better for near objects than for far.
-Lastly, leigh syndrome is an early-onset progressive neurodegenerative disorder characterized by the presence of focal, bilateral lesions in one or more areas of the central nervous system including the brainstem, thalamus, basal ganglia, cerebellum and spinal cord.
+Lastly, Leigh syndrome is an early-onset progressive neurodegenerative disorder characterized by the presence of focal, bilateral lesions in one or more areas of the central nervous system including the brainstem, thalamus, basal ganglia, cerebellum and spinal cord.
 Clinical manifestations may include psychomotor retardation, hypotonia, ataxia, weakness, vision loss, eye movement abnormalities, seizures, and dysphagia.
 A pathogenic mutation of G1541A in a patient has shown strong evidence in neonatal hypotonia with an SMA 1 phenotype, and has been found to result in less COX deficiencies.
 A mutation of 1602T>G has been found to result in rapidly progressive disease phenotypes.
 Other pathogenic mutations have included a missense mutation of E140K, a nonsense mutation Q53X, and a 1541G > A mutation which resulted in a severe protein instability.